Automotive fuse: Size groups

 Where space permits, a miniature circuit breaker is sometimes used to replace a blade-type fuse in the same fuse holder.

 Blade fuses use a common coloring scheme for the Micro2, Micro3, low-profile (LP) Mini, Mini, and regular size fuses, and a partial color similarity with the maxi size fuses.
 The following table shows the commonly available fuses for each size group.

 Regular fuses (ATO) rated 0.5 A, 35 A and 40 A are not mentioned in the DIN standards, but are available in some products from Littelfuse, among others.

+Cartridge type

+Several cartridge type fuses are used in automotive applications, including MCASE, MCASE+, JCASE, and low-profile JCASE types.

 Bosch type

-Bosch type fuses (also known as continental, torpedo, European, or GBC type fuses) are used in old (often European) automobiles.
+Bosch type fuses (also known as ceramic, porcelain, continental, torpedo, European, or GBC type fuses) are used in old (often European) automobiles.
 The physical dimension of this type of fuse is 6×25 mm with conical ends.
 Bosch type fuses usually use the same color-coding for the rated current.
 The DIN standard is 72581/1.